Metformin is a well-known, affordable, and widely used drug to help manage type 2 diabetes and achieve better blood glucose control.

 - Skin irritation

-If you’re experiencing chronic diarrhea and have any of the aforementioned health complications and you live with diabetes, seek immediate medical attention or contact your doctor right away to get help.
+If you’re experiencing chronic diarrhea and have any of these health complications, contact your doctor right away to get help.

 Extended-release tablets

-Studies have shown that patients who experience diarrhea using immediate-release metformin may find relief when switching to extended-release metformin tablets, while still experiencing the benefits of the medicine.
+Studies have shown that people who develop diarrhea using immediate-release metformin may be able to keep experiencing the benefits of the medicine and find relief by switching to extended-release metformin tablets.

 Take your metformin with meals

-Taking your metformin with meals has been shown to reduce the risk of diarrhea.
-Focus on a higher protein meal or snack when taking it.
-Never take metformin on an empty stomach.
-Metformin is usually better tolerated in the evening, so taking it with dinner is best.
+Taking metformin with meals has been shown to reduce the risk of diarrhea.
+Try to take it with a higher-protein meal or snack, and never take metformin on an empty stomach.
+The medicine is usually better tolerated in the evening, so taking it with dinner is best.

-Start your Metformin on a low dose, and do not increase your dose without the guidance of your doctor.
-If you start to feel nauseous and experience diarrhea, contact your doctor about lowering your dose until you build tolerance again.
+Start your metformin on a low dose, and do not increase your dose without the guidance of your doctor.
+If you start to feel nauseous or experience diarrhea, contact your doctor about lowering your dose until you build tolerance again.

 You can read more about how much metformin to take in our metformin dosage guide.